What is nevoid basal cell carcinoma syndrome?

 - DNA is isolated from the cells in the sample.
 A person’s genes are made of DNA.

-- Both copies of the person’s PTCH1 gene are checked for possible changes.
-A genetic specialist compares the two copies of the person’s gene to a normal PTCH1 gene.
+- Both copies of the person’s PTCH1, PTCH2 and SUFU genes are checked for possible changes.
+A genetic specialist compares the two copies of the person’s genes to normal PTCH1, PTCH2 and SUFU genes.
 If there are differences, the specialist decides if they might cause a certain condition such as nevoid basal cell carcinoma syndrome.

-- If a PTCH1 mutation is found, the genetic counselor will work with the family in the following ways:
+- If a PTCH1, PTCH2 or SUFU mutation is found, the genetic counselor will work with the family in the following ways:

 - To help the family understand the cancer and tumor risks of nevoid basal cell carcinoma syndrome